mishraabhyuday/Text_Mercato_Task/README.md

 Assgn1:
-In  this ,we input a set of images and their text descriptions and use ResNet(CNN) alongwith LSTM(RNN) to prepare our model
+In  this ,we input a set of images and their text descriptions and use ResNet(CNN) alongwith LSTM(RNN) to prepare our model A sequential model is built using Keras and is trained in 500 image dataset with 100 Epochs.
+The average training accuracy is about 45% .
+The final prediction is shown in the below lines of code and is tested over an image test_img.jpg downloaded from internet and later on random 5 images from the dataset.